xsf/xmpp.org/content/blog/2022-12-05-newsletter.md

 ## XSF Announcements

-- The XSF membership application period for the fourth quarter 2022 is currently open.
-If you are interested in becoming a XSF member then you can [apply for membership](https://wiki.xmpp.org/web/Membership_Applications_Q4_2022).
-Please submit by November 27, 2022.
+- The XSF membership application period for the fourth quarter 2022 has ended.
+Voting results will be [announced on Dec 13th](https://wiki.xmpp.org/web/Membership_Applications_Q4_2022).

 ### Google Summer of Code 2022